tinymce/tinymce-docs/_includes/configuration/rtc_document_id.md

 ### Example: Using `rtc_document_id`

-This example shows the minimum required configuration for the Real-Time Collaboration plugin, including the `rtc_document_id` option.
+This example shows the minimum required configuration for the Real-time Collaboration plugin, including the `rtc_document_id` option.

 {% include rtc/rtc-min-configuration-example.md %}